fastly/WordPress-Plugin/readme.txt

 == Changelog ==

+= 1.0 =
+* Mark as deprecated
+* Recommend Purgely from Condé Nast
+* Add in link to GitHub repo

 = 0.99 =
 * Add a guard function for cURL prequisite
 * Bring up to date with WP Plugin repo standards